Jarred-Sumner/Email2Face/README.md

 ## Dependencies & Warnings

 It needs a Facebook account to work.
-I *do not* recommend using your own Facebook, and, to demotivate you from doing that, it stores the Facebook account you give it in plaintext.
-In other words, if you give it your Facebook account, then it's going to be *very* easy for other people to get access to your Facebook, so make a fake Facebook for using this.
+I *do not* recommend using your own Facebook because it stores the Facebook account in plaintext.
+So, make a fake Facebook for it.
+I've included a default one, but it'll probably be banned by the time you get to it.

 ### Before jumping in